reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 ```
 Here we have annotated the `refreshPricingParameters` method with the `@Scheduled` annotation and set the `fixedRate` attribute to `3000` milliseconds or `3` seconds.
 This will trigger the method every `3` seconds.

 We have also added an `@Async` annotation to the method and `@EnableAsync` to the configuration class `SchedulerConfig`.
-The `@Async` annotation over a method allows it execute in a separate thread.
-As a result of this, when the previous execution of the method takes longer than the fixed rate interval, the subsequent invocation of a method will trigger even if the previous invocation is still executing.
+The `@Async` annotation over a method allows it to execute in a separate thread.
+As a result of this, when the previous execution of the method takes longer than the fixed-rate interval, the subsequent invocation of a method will trigger even if the previous invocation is still executing.
 This will allow multiple executions of the method to run in parallel for the overlapped time interval.

-Without applying `@Async` annotation, the method will always execute after the previous execution is completed, even if fixed rate interval is expired.
+Without applying `@Async` annotation, the method will always execute after the previous execution is completed, even if the fixed-rate interval is expired.

 ## Delaying the First Execution with Initial Delay

 With both `fixedDelay` and `fixedRate` the first invocation of the method starts immediately after the application context is initialized.
-However we can choose to delay the first execution of the method by specyfing the interval using the `initialDelay` attribute as shown below:
+However, we can choose to delay the first execution of the method by specifying the interval using the `initialDelay` attribute as shown below:

 ```java
 @Service